Josh156/Python-Voice-Assistant/README.md

   - "Play _NAME_ on YouTube" or "Search for _NAME_ on YouTube".
 * Open a Google search:
   - "Search for _NAME_ online".
+* Tell the date:
+  - "What is the date" or "What's the date"
+* Tell the current weather:
+  - "What's the weather " or "What is the weather" or "What's the weather like" or "What is the weather like"
 * Extra commands:
   - Make the Assistant talk about Fortnite...
     - "Fortnite"